Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

 "Third-party screening tool"

 This phrase means the address appears to have been evaluated by an external or integrated risk-screening system.
-These systems may consider sanctions exposure, exploit-linked flows, mixer proximity, indirect counterparties, historical wallet activity, or other compliance signals.
-The exact model is usually not public, so the warning is a risk signal rather than a complete explanation.
+These systems may consider sanctions exposure, exploit-linked flows, mixer proximity, indirect counterparties, historical wallet activity, or other risk signals.

 "Frontend interface"